JacksonFortenberry/CS414.Fortenberry/Assignment01/README.md

 “Provide OCaml functions with two variables that implement Peano’s axioms for multiplication and division.”

-I did not blindly copy code.
+I used ChatGPT
 I reviewed, rewrote, and tested the functions myself to ensure they are correct, purely structural, and consistent with lecture notes.
 This submission contains only immutable, recursive definitions that respect Peano’s axioms.